awslabs/llrt/tests/wpt/README.md

 make test-wpt
 ```

-New failures show up in `wpt_errors.txt`.
-Add them to the `skipFiles` list
+New failures show up as additions in the `make check-wpt` diff against the
-with a one-line reason as you decide to fix, defer, or skip them.
+committed `wpt_errors.txt` baseline.
+Decide whether to fix the code, add the
+whole file to `skipFiles` (with a one-line reason), or accept the failure by
+committing the updated baseline.

 ## Updating WPT